 Students interested in registering for the clinic course must have successfully completed Basic Tax (Law 7095) and have an overall GPA of C+ or better.

 After registering for the clinic course, forward the following information to the clinic secretary via e-mail – [email protected] or stop by the clinic.

 - Social Security Number

-- Anticipated Graduation date from law school
+- Anticipated Graduation date from law school (month and year)

 - Undergraduate Institution

 - Undergraduate Major

 - Tax Courses taken at the College of Law – including current courses